Postdoctoral Psychology Fellowship Program

 Recruitment guidelines

 The postdoctoral psychology fellowship program follows the recommended APPIC Postdoctoral Selection Guidelines.
 In addition to the APPIC Postdoctoral Program Directory, descriptions of available positions will be posted on the listserv for APA members of Division 53 and Division 54.
-Interviews are expected to be held in mid-January and will likely occur virtually Applicants will be notified as soon as they are no longer under consideration and when all positions are filled.
+Interviews are expected to be held at the end of January and will likely occur virtually Applicants will be notified as soon as they are no longer under consideration and when all positions are filled.